alaserimaha/Control-the-robot-using-the-buttons/README.md

 ## 4- Connect the Arduino to the database to read and apply the commands

-In order to be able to connect the Arduino to the database first we have to download the MySQL library in our Arduino IDE, for more information on how to download [click here] add here the link
+In order to be able to connect the Arduino to the database first we have to download the MySQL library in our Arduino IDE, for more information on how to download [click here](https://github.com/alaserimaha/Connect-the-Arduino-to-the-web#2-installation---arduino-1)

 Then we have to add the Arduino user to the database and give him permissions to read the data